devlikeapro/waha-docs/content/en/docs/examples/kotlin/index.md

 ![](/images/kotlin-whatsapp.png)

-We've created a few examples on how to interact with WAHA WhatsApp HTTP API with Kotlin (ktor).
+We've created a few examples on how to interact with WAHA WhatsApp API with Kotlin (ktor).

 You can find the examples in
 [examples folder on GitHub with detailed instructions in README.md ->](https://github.com/devlikeapro/waha-kotlin)